 Ask a close friend or family member to help you connect with other friends and family.
 Read 2.7 Reactions of family and friends to the diagnosis and 2.8 Sharing the diagnosis with family and friends.

 Sometimes old social networks simply don’t work for a variety of reasons.
 Consider new social groups, especially those that will provide a supportive atmosphere.
 Support groups are a great way to find people who understand your situation.
-See 1.4 Get trustworthy, up-to-date information.
+See 1.7 Learn from others leading meaningful lives.

 Local councils usually have a list of groups and clubs that may interest you.
 Call the general number of your local council for information.